swdotcom/music/README.md

 # cody-music

-Cody Music is an open source package designed to help you perform Mac iTunes and Spotify Web API playback functionality.
+Cody Music is an open source package designed to help you perform Mac iTunes and Spotify Web API playback functionality

 ## Player control support